Our Investment strategy

 Objective

-The objective of the Stream 1 investment criteria is to establish a framework for the identification of commercial property investments which, if acquired, would contribute to established Business Plan priorities and provide the Council with a positive rental return and capital growth.
+The objective of the Stream 1 investment criteria is to establish a framework for the identification of commercial property investments which, if acquired, would contribute to established Business Plan priorities and provide us with a positive rental return and capital growth.

 The investment criteria are designed to ensure that funds are invested in properties that deliver yield and security commensurate with the Council’s risk appetite.